Is the Koala Sampler the ultimate pocket-sized sampler for smartphones? Let’s have a deep dive into the application and see how it performs!

 According to their website, it offers:

-• Import your own audio files, many formats supported
+- Import your own audio files; many formats are supported

 I will not feature all of them as I am using them on an Android phone currently, but trying to highlight some of the features.